ceeji/redundantFinder/README.md

 ## Highlights
 - `Fast`: Very fast when being used with large files and only a small part of files are redundant.
 It will firstly compare files using file size, and then compare file's content using `sha512`.
 Normally every file has different size (especially for videos and images) so we could reduce times we need to scan file's content.
 - `Reliable`: Use `sha512` (not `md5` or `sha1`) to reduce the chance that two files are different but have same hash.
 But remember there are still very very low possibility.
 Please take care.
+Also, unless used with `-r`, no action will be actually taken.
 - `Multiple Directories`: You could use it with multiple directories.
+- `Ordered`: The program will sort file paths in a redundant group so you could infer which file will be kept to avoid you looking for files in different directories.
 - `Cross Platform`: All major platforms are supported.

 ## Usage